yolthurix/multitask/README.md

 # Multitask
-Multitask is a library for simple single-threaded cooperative multitasking in C.
+Simple cooperative multitasking library in C.
 ## Notes
 This library is very incomplete, so there are many unimplemented features and bugs that can result in undefined behavior.

-Only tested using gcc.
 ## Usage
-### Using in a project
-Include the library in the project.
-For now use the -masm-intel and -O0 option while compiling.
+Include the library in the project and `#define MULTITASK_IMPLEMENTATION` in one file where the library is included before the `#include` directive.

+For compilation I have only used gcc with -masm-intel and -O0 options.